RedHatInsights/app-common-go/README.md

 app-common-go
 =============

-Simple client access library for the config for the Whippoorwill operator.
+Simple client access library for the config for the Clowder operator.

 Testing
 -------